KNBAnderson/wasteless/README.md

 ## Known Bugs
 * If user refreshed page during sign up, before putting in their verification code, they will have to start over in the sign up process.
-* Issues if user forgets to verify their new email address when updating email address
+* Issues if user forgets to verify their new email address when updating email address.
+* User must me logged in to add their items to the pantry.

 ## Technologies Used